anvilistas/tabulator/README.md

 # Anvil Tabulator
-A dependency for anvil.works that wraps the JS Tabulator API
+A dependency for anvil.works that wraps the JavaScript Tabulator Library (version 5.2)

 This app is available as a [third party dependency](https://anvil.works/forum/t/third-party-dependencies/8712) using the code: `TGQCF3WT6FVL2EM2`